 Grapevines are thus always suitable on buildings that were greened in the Middle Ages, because everywhere where such greened structures stand, viticulture (wine growing) was practiced!
 Today, however, modern, fungus-tolerant varieties are recommended.

 The question of whether the ivy on medieval castles was always there is up for debate.
-Tourists don't question it; they simply find it "beautiful."
+Tourists don't question it; they simply find it 'beautiful.'
 In any case, ivy is always appropriate when large-scale greenings are desired on very old masonry.

 The presence of honeysuckle, and especially roses, have also been detected in this period-- not our current cultivated varieties, but wild roses like Rosa Canina, the 1000-year-old (millennial) rose at the cathedral in Hildesheim.
 Espalier fruit and hops were also found.
 Other plants can look very nice now, but they are only an encore of our modern times, not Middle Age originals.
+Plant beds at the base of the building were also found.